 Denver is home to more than 140 craft breweries, so if it's beer you're after, you've come to the right place.
 Try to sample as many as you can on a craft beer tour in downtown.
-If spirits are more the bride's thing, consider a history and whiskey tour, where you'll explore Denver with cocktail in hand.
-Or if she'd rather a nice glass of wine, combine nature's best with vino samplings on a Rocky Mountain National Park day, with stops at wineries along the way.
+If spirits are more the bride's thing, consider a history and whiskey tour, where you'll explore Denver with a cocktail in hand.
+Or if she'd rather have a nice glass of wine, combine nature's best with vino samplings on a Rocky Mountain National Park day, with stops at wineries along the way.

 Foodies won't be lacking for options to whet their appetites.
-With top notch restaurants, rooftop eateries, and local dives to sample, there is more good dining in Denver than you can fit into one weekend.
+With top-notch restaurants, rooftop eateries, and local dives to sample, there is more good dining in Denver than you can fit into one weekend.
 For a twist on a foodie weekend, take a haunted food tour, where you'll unearth some of the city's darkest ghost stories while sampling at least five delicious bites from some of Denver's best.

 Morning: If you arrive in time for breakfast, make sure it's at HASHtag, a delicious spot with breakfast and brunch favorites including warm churro bites, big cast iron cinnamon rolls, smoked salmon toast, and the wake and bake skillet: a cast iron full of scrambled eggs, mushrooms, gruyere cheese, and roasted veggies.